 During Year 8 students will build on the skills and knowledge gained previously and begin to make clear links between different aspects of science.
 Within their practical work they will continue to develop their ability to plan, carry out, analyse and evaluate their experiments.
 The modules studied in Year 8 are Studying Disease, Classification & Food Webs, Life & Death, Atoms, Elements & Compounds, Sound, Light, Electricity, Energy, Forces & Space.
 Students are assessed at the end of each topic and set appropriate targets to improve as a result.
 At the end of the year students will sit an exam covering all of the KS3 content to generate their KS3 Level of attainment.
 Skills and knowledge learnt in Year 7 and 8 is focussed on preparing them for GCSE Science.

 Students begin to follow the GCSE course from the start of Year 9, allowing plenty of time for the development of their practical skills and greater consolidation of knowledge.
 Year 10 onwards each class is taught by three subject specialists and the student’s timetables are marked as Biology, Chemistry and Physics lessons rather than Science.

 During Year 9 students in all sets follow the full curriculum including the content required to gain a qualification in the Separate Sciences.
 We will identify students who appear to be good candidates for this by the end of Year 9, they will then go on to gain separate GCSE’s in Biology, Chemistry and Physics.
 All 6 papers are 1 hour 45 minutes long and students will gain 3 GCSEs (one in each subject).
 These students will gain 3 GCSEs (one in each subject).

-All other students will follow Combined Science/.
+All other students will follow Combined Science.
 This is a double award course – meaning that students will gain 2 GCSE grades at the end of Year 11.
 The exam is assessed at the end of Year 11 through 6 x 1 hour 10 minute papers (2 for each subject area).
-A high grade in Combined Science is no barrier to A-level Sciences.
+A high grade in Combined Science is no barrier to studying A-level Sciences or the vocational Applied Science qualification.

 KS5 – A-level Biology (Edexcel)